Andreas02-dev/GoLang_learning/Leertaak_4/Opdracht_6/Opdracht6.txt

 			tied = append(tied, k)
 		}
 	}
-	// Return the string with the entry which has the most values and an array with the tied entries: return meestVoorkomendeString, tied
+	// Return the string with the entry which has the most values and a slice with the tied entries: return meestVoorkomendeString, tied
 }